usnistgov/800-63-3/sp800-63-3/sec4_xAL.md

 #### <a name="FAL_CYOA"></a> 4.3.3 Selecting Federation Assurance Level

+_Coming Soon_

 ### <a name="toFedorNotToFed"></a> 4.4 Federation Considerations

 The technical guidelines detailed in NIST SP 800-63-3 and its companion volumes, is agnostic to the authentication and identity proofing architecture an agency selects.
 However, there are scenarios an agency may encounter which makes identity federation potentially more attractive than establishing identity services local to the agency or individual applications.
-[Table 4-4](#63sec4-Table4) details the scenarios where agency may consider federation as a viable option.
+[Table 4-3](#63sec4-Table3) details the scenarios where agency may consider federation as a viable option.
 This list does not factor in any economic benefits or weaknesss of federation vs. localized identity architectures.

-<a name="63sec4-Table4"></a>
+<a name="63sec4-Table3"></a>

 <div class="text-center" markdown="1">

-**Table 4-4.
+**Table 4-3.
 Identity Federation Scenarios**

 </div>